DylanIntec/DylanIntec.github.io/ModelLib.md

 Click to view in AR on iPhone or Android.

 ## Caddy Sleeping Setup
-I scanned the back of the van with the iPhone Lidar scanner to fit check the bed I designed with bikes.
+I scanned the back of the van with the iPhone Lidar scanner to fit check the bed I designed.
 <model-viewer width="auto"
     src="/models/caddy_bed.glb"
     ios-src="/models/caddy_bed.usdz"
     style="width: 80%; height: 300px;"
-    ar camera-controls background-color="#2CCC">
+    ar autoplay camera-controls background-color="#2CCC">
 </model-viewer>

 ## OrcaFlex Simulation of an Anchored Yacht